 Red Means Go at Pediatric Wards in Southern Malawi

-It's no longer first come, first served at public hospitals in southern Malawi.
 Three years ago, health workers began using a system designed by the World Health Organization to triage sick children using the three colors of a traffic light.
+Case in point: Patricia Hamza holds her daughter's hand as they walk into the Ndirande health center.

 Start the conversation, or Read more at Voice of America.